pytools4dart/pytools4dart/README.md

 All installation details are available in the [installation guide](https://gitlab.com/pytools4dart/pytools4dart).

 ## Features

-At the moment only part of DART simulator features are supported:
+The python API covers most of DART features and more:

+- DART simulation reader/writer
-- create 'flux' simulation
+- full parametrisation of any type of simulation
+- several proxies and summaries to most used parameters:
+    - scene
-- scene and cell size definition
+        - scene and cell size,
+        - plots, objects, trees,
-- bands, plots, optical properties management
+        - optical and thermic properties,
+    - sensor
+        - bands wavelength and bandwidth
+    - source:
+        - sun angles
-- simulation sequence generator
+- sequence generator
-- DART xml writers
 - DART runners:
     - direction
     - phase